Leave a Message

 To help you with the process, we use a great tool called Collaboration Center, a portal to the Multiple Listing Service (where real estate agents input all of their properties).
 With this platform, you are notified in real time of new homes listed for sale, including homes that are “Coming Soon” – a feature not always included on 3rd party websites like Zillow, Trulia, and realtor.com.

 Once you have given us the criteria for the property you are looking for, you will get instant notifications of all properties fitting this description.
-You can then sort these homes as favorites, possibles, or rejections, so we can see properties you may be interested in scheduling a time to go and see.
+You can then sort these homes as Favorites, Possibles, or Rejections, so we can see the properties for which you may be interested in scheduling a showing.

 Collaboration Center also allows you to have direct access to any disclosures and documentation uploaded by the listing agent – a feature not included on traditional, 3rd party websites.